Why Should You Buy A Weighted Blanket Made In The USA This Holiday?

-An initial search of Google leads to many weighted blanket companies who are all marketing their product.
+When you initially search for a weighted blanket, you will find that there are many different companies that sell weighted blankets.
 How do you know which one to choose?
 How can you make sure your blanket is made in the USA?

-When searching for the right weighted blanket, there are a lot of factors to consider.
-One item you don’t want to skip is how and where the blanket is made.
-One thing you can do when buying a weighted blanket is to purchase where it’s consciously made by a company that pays a living wage in the US.
+When searching for the right weighted blanket, it is important to consider where it is made, if it is made consciously, and if that company pays a living wage to their workers in the US.
 With a little research and by knowing what to look for, you should be able to establish where different weighted blankets come from and how they are manufactured.

 While many MADE in the USA products like furniture, clothing, and boots weigh in at a much higher price point, weighted blanket's retail range is $100 - $200 for a handmade product.
 It's possible to buy it in the USA and the retail price points are pretty competitive with offshore products from China.